o3de/community/Migration Guides/Lumberyard to O3DE/Misc-Documents/Tutorials/Starter-Game-On-Atom/README.md

 ### 4. Potential Improvements

 #### 4.1.1.
-Find best solution for diffuse with something in the alpha channel
+Find the best solution for diffuse with something in the alpha channel

 For simplicity, when I encounter a diffuse texture with an alpha channel, which does not work properly in Atom, I create a new _basecolor texture without the alpha.
 It would be better if the diffuse color just worked.
 Possibly by creating a .imagsettings file with the appropriate settings instead of creating a new texture.
 And we might want to keep that alpha channel if Atom supports the same thing it was used for in legacy.